In vitro fertilisation: Sperm selection

 Intracytoplasmic sperm injection (ICSI) is where a single sperm is injected directly into an egg.
-Its main usage as an expansion of IVF is to overcome male infertility problems, although it may also be used where eggs cannot easily be penetrated by sperm, and occasionally in conjunction with sperm donation.
-It can be used in teratozoospermia, since once the egg is fertilised abnormal sperm morphology does not appear to influence blastocyst development or blastocyst morphology.
+Its main usage as an expansion of IVF is to overcome male infertility problems.
+It may also be used where eggs cannot easily be penetrated by sperm, and occasionally in conjunction with sperm donation.
+It can be used in teratozoospermia, since once the egg is fertilised, abnormal sperm morphology does not appear to influence blastocyst development or blastocyst morphology.

 Physiological intracytoplasmic sperm injection (PICSI) is a variation of ICSI that uses hyaluronic acid binding to select mature sperm with better DNA integrity.
 Since only mature sperm bind to hyaluronic acid, PICSI may help reduce the risk of chromosomal abnormalities and improve fertilisation and pregnancy outcomes.

 Magnetic-activated cell sorting (MACS) is a sperm selection technique used in assisted reproductive technologies to remove apoptotic sperm with compromised DNA integrity.
 The method involves using magnetic microbeads coated with annexin V, a protein that binds to phosphatidylserine — an early marker of apoptosis.
 When passed through a magnetic field, sperm bound to the beads are retained, allowing only viable, non-apoptotic sperm to be collected for fertilisation.
 MACS is often combined with conventional sperm preparation methods and is used in cases of recurrent miscarriage, male factor infertility, or high DNA fragmentation levels.

 Microfluidic sperm sorting devices are designed to isolate highly motile, morphologically normal, and DNA-intact sperm.
 They are intended to improve ICSI and IVF outcomes by reducing the risk of injecting sperm with high DNA fragmentation into the oocyte.

 These technologies aim to improve fertilisation rates, embryo quality, and overall IVF success by enhancing gamete selection at the cellular level.